yakupkaplan/IBM-Exploratory-Data-Analysis-for-Machine-Learning/README.md

 # IBM-Exploratory-Data-Analysis-for-Machine-Learning

-In this repo you can find my files of In this repo you can find my files of Exploratory Data Analysis for Machine Learning, which is one of IBM Machine Learning courses on coursera.
+In this repo you can find my files of Exploratory Data Analysis for Machine Learning, which is one of IBM Machine Learning courses on coursera.

 Topics covered are: